What is The Forest School?

 Teachers facilitate student learning by providing a variety of tools, resources and experiences that guide students to observe, reflect and find answers to their own questions.
 This builds independence and independent thinking.

 The forest, beach and everything nature has to offer is our platform for learning.
 As the seasons, weather and tides change, new learning opportunities emerge.
+Our days are flexible, fun and spontaneous.

 Meet the team.